al-ce/karaml/README.md

 - ~~Protect against double maps in the same layer (accidental overwrites)~~ user will be warned but not prohibited, see [5a66a39](https://github.com/al-ce/karaml/commit/5a66a39a75271cf27a88bf20f01df690b0688c12)
 - More condition types (`device_if`, etc.)
 - More helpful configuration error messages
-- Define your own aliases
+- ~Define your own aliases~ Partially complete - modifier aliases are not yet supported
 - Define your own functions
 - ~~pseudo-function for typing out strings e.g. `string(git)`~~ Done!